pablodecm/paper-inferno/paper/paper.md

 likelihood-free inference that directly minimises the expected variance of the parameters of interest, which is considerably more effective than the use of classification surrogates when nuisance parameters are present.
-The application of INFERNO to non-synthetic examples where nuisance parameters are relevant, such as the systematic-extended Higgs dataset [@estrade2017adversarial], are left for future studies.
+The application of INFERNO to non-synthetic examples, such as the systematic-extended
+Higgs dataset [@estrade2017adversarial], are left for future studies.